jakubwyszomierski/OAC2021-2/README.md

 - `Pre-clustering.R` - preparing data for clustering.
 - `Clustering.R` - clustering of the data.
 - `Post-clustering.R` - creating maps and plots of the cluster solution.
 - `Clustergram.ipynb` – creating Clustergrams in Python.
-(Credits: Prof Alex Singleton).
+(Credits: Prof Alex Singleton)

 ### Data
 List of folders (subfolders & files) in the project: